Scleroderma May Change Your Life, But Here’s How to Regain Control

 Exercise can help with pain, joint stiffness, muscle strength, depression, and sleep — all areas deeply affected by scleroderma.
 If physical exercise is out of the question because of pain, think about other activities you could do that would help you to relax and take your mind off scleroderma.
 Find a hobby you enjoy such as painting, spending time with grandchildren, gardening, or socializing with friends.

 Exercise doesn’t have to be strenuous — walking or gentle swimming can help improve overall fitness, and stretching exercises like Tai Chi or yoga can help with muscle strength and flexibility.
-If you have trouble sitting down, chair yoga is a great option.
 Try to do something each day that will get you out of the house or break up your usual routine.